 DietPi is specifically designed to make an initially small and lean installation of Linux.
 It’s based on a small (400MB) optimized Debian distribution for each specific platform, which there are plenty supported.
 It comes with easy access to tools for installing optimized software for specific tasks.
 So you can install just the software you need, without the included fluff you find in other distributions.
 Every time you log in, you get a notice if there is an update of the system.
-It also shows a couple of tools specific for DietPI, which is a nice feature for those less comfortable with using Linux.
+It also shows a couple of tools specific for

 I like that it’s based on Debian, where you have the normal apt-get command, so you can install any software from the Debian repository.
 But there are some additions that I enjoy.
 One of them is dietpi-process_tool, which allows you to optimize the specific applications that you are using your small-board computer for.